-- Be 16 years of age - Hold current membership of STA - Hold the STA Award in Teaching Swimming or acceptable equivalent.
+- Be 16 years of age - Hold the STA Award in Teaching Swimming or acceptable equivalent.
 (Please note the Swim England Level 1 Award in Aquatic Teaching is not an acceptable entry requirement).

 Learners must have all pre-requisites in place before the start of the course.
 Qualification certificates cannot be issued if all pre-requisites are not met before the start of the course, post course submissions will not be accepted.